 - for six children by EUR 35,70 per child

 - for seven or more children by EUR 52 per child

-Indexation of Family Benefit (Familienbeihilfe) as of 2019
+Indexation of Family Benefit (Familienbeihilfe)

 A new indexation of child benefits for children living outside of Austria went into effect as of January 1, 2019.